kubevault/prometheus-exporter/docs/guides/monitoring/vault-server/overview.md

 ## Operator Metrics

-Following metrics are available for Vault operator.
+Following metrics are available for Vault server.
 These metrics are accessible through `api` endpoint of `vault-operator` service.

 - vault_audit
 - vault_audit_file